cirKITers/qml-essentials/docs/usage.md

 - `AmplitudeDamping`
 - `PhaseDamping`
 - `Depolarizing`
+- `StatePreparation`
+- `Measurement`

 with values between $0$ and $1$.
 Additionally, a `GateError` can be applied, which controls the variance of a Gaussian distribution with zero mean applied on the input vector.

 This will apply the corresponding noise in each layer with the provided factor.

+Furthermore, `ThermalRelaxation` can be applied.
+Instead of the probability, the entry for this type of error consists of another dict with the keys:
+- `T1`: The relative T1 relaxation time (a typical value might be 180 (us))
+- `T2`: The relative T2 relaxation time (a typical value might be 100 (us))
+- `t_factor`: The relative gate time (a typical value might be 0.018 (us)) The units can be ignored as we are only interested in relative times, above values might belong to some superconducting system.
+Note that T2 is required to be max.
+2 T1.
+Based on `t_factor` and the circuit depth the execution time is esimated, and therefore the influence of thermal relaxation over time.

 ## Caching